lxxcuhk-create/xiaoxiliu-finance.github.io/publications.md

 ## Working Papers

 ### The Impact of Introducing a (Nearly) Redundant Security: Evidence from Malaysian Corporate Bonds
-2026
+2026,
 <span class="pub-highlight">2nd Round R&R, Journal of Financial Economics</span>

 ---

 ### Fading Economic Miracles in Asia: What Role for Zombie Firms?
-2026
+2026, with BIS coauthors

 ---

 ### The Firm-Bank Nexus and Bank Lending in China
-2023
+2023, with BIS and SNB coauthors

 ---

 ### The Evolution of China’s Global Financial Linkages and Spillovers: Perspectives from a Multi-Layer Network
-2026
+2026, with IMF and HKMA collaborations
-HKIMR Conference, with IMF and HKMA collaborations
+HKIMR Conference

 ---